The tiered approach uses a stepped strategy for determining what you carry as part of your EDC preparedness.

 Tier Two EDC – Small EDC Bag Carried in Check Bag #2

 I also put my second-tier small EDC bag (the Patagonia Atom Sling) in checked bag #2.
-This small bag can be used to carry important items that I want when out and about at my destination.
+This little bag can be used to carry essential items that I want when out and about at my destination.

 Fire Starting Kit